-- COM 101, COM 200, COM 400 (9 units)
+- COM 400, COM 402 (6 units)

-- JLS 105, JLS 131, JLS 231, JLS 250, JLS 284, JLS 431C (18 units)
+- JLS 104, JLS 105, JLS 131, JLS 205, JLS 231, JLS 250 (16 units)

-- Select two from (6 units):
+- Select from the following (6 units):

-Additional coursework is required, if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.
+Additional coursework is required if, after you have met the previously described requirements, you have not yet completed a total of 120 units of credit.

-You may take these remaining courses from any academic areas, using these courses to pursue your specific interests and goals.
-We encourage you to consult with your advisor to select the courses that will be most advantageous to you.
-(Please note that you may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.)
+You may take these remaining courses from any of the academic areas, using these courses to pursue your specific interests and goals.
+You may also use prerequisites or transfer credits as electives if they weren't used to meet major, minor, or liberal studies requirements.

 - See the School of Communication page for information about the Communication Core, Advising and Student Responsibilities, and Graduation Requirements.

-Be aware that some courses may have prerequisites that you must also take.
-For prerequisite information click on the course or see your advisor.
+Be aware that some courses may have prerequisites that you must also successfully complete.
+For prerequisite information, click on the course or see your advisor.